slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On winning

 <!--
-> *'There are two ways of spreading light: to be the candle or the mirror that reflects it.' -- Edith Wharton*
 > *'You don't win by predicting the future; you win by getting the odds right.' -- Will Bonner

 - quem ganha a maioria dos duelos normalmente ganha o jogo. micro e o macro -- sergio conceição